Yadhukrishnank/UR3e_unity-ROS/README.md

     catkin_make
     source devel/setup.bash
 Ensure that roscore is running.
-To launch the ROS-TCP connector and moveit launch file enter the following commands
+To launch the ROS-TCP connector and moveit launch file, enter the following commands

     roslaunch ur_robotiq pose_est.launch

-Open an another terminal
+Open an another terminal.
 To run the pick and place nodes run the following command

     rosrun ur_robotiq mover.py